25th February 2020

 If a spouse is filing independently, they must prove the marriage is “irretrievably broken down.”
 Both spouses have the right to know about any court dates and required documents and deadlines for court hearings.

 Australian courts won’t punish you for certain divorce reasons, such as an affair.
 That’s because of the “irretrievably broken down” law that acts as a “no-fault” jurisdiction.
+The Court does not want to know why your marriage has broken down only that it has.

 Not every divorce requires a court hearing.
 But attending court is necessary if and when: